Acetaminophen (a-seet-a-MIN-oh-fen), Pentazocine Hydrochloride (pen-TAZ-oh-seen hye-droe-KLOR-ide)

 When This Medicine Should Not Be Used

-You should not use this medicine if you have ever had an allergic reaction to pentazocine or acetaminophen.
+You should not use this medicine if you have had an allergic reaction to pentazocine, acetaminophen, or to sulfites.

 How to Use This Medicine